bold663key/rpi-pico/README.md

 # All projects using RPI Pico

-Do tworzenia schematów układów używałem programu KiCAD https://www.kicad.org/ i biblioteki https://github.com/doraemoncito/kicad-rpi-pico
+To create layout diagrams I used KiCAD https://www.kicad.org/ and the library https://github.com/doraemoncito/kicad-rpi-pico